mattfbacon/typst-bot/README.md

 There is a `Dockerfile` and `docker-compose.yml` for running the bot inside a Docker container.

-To set up the bot with Docker, create a `discord_token.txt` file containing your your bot token, and start the container with `docker compose up -d`.
+To set up the bot with Docker, create a `discord_token.txt` file containing your bot token and start the container with `docker compose up -d`.

 ### Public Instance